What's New in Wing IDE Version 5

-Support for Python 3.4, Django 1.7 and also Stackless Python 3.3, Maya 2015, MotionBuilder 2015, Nuke 8, Source Filmmaker, Flask, recent Google App Engine versions, python3-pylint, and CMake has been added.
+Support for Python 3.4 and 3.5 and also Stackless Python 3.3, Maya 2015, MotionBuilder 2015, Nuke 8, Source Filmmaker, Flask, recent Google App Engine versions, python3-pylint, and CMake has been added.
 Code intelligence for PyQt has been improved.

 Named File Sets can be created and visited from the File menu, the Open Files tool, or used in Search in Files.

 Improved Documentation Viewer provides cleaner rendering of Wing's integrated documentation.

 Other Features are also included, such as improved printing, asynchronous I/O in the Python Shell and Debug Probe, Open in Explorer/Finder from the Project context menu, Change Case options in the Source menu, Step Out to Here in the debugger, more auto-editing features in the Python Shell and Debug Probe, and improvements to Diff/Merge and many other existing features.

 Not all of these features are available in Wing IDE Personal and Wing IDE 101.
 See the feature matrix for details.

 The Change Log on the downloads page contains detailed list of all changes up to that release.